open-telemetry/opentelemetry.io/content/en/blog/2023/sunsetting-opencensus.md

     A number of projects within the `opencensus-python` repository are still being used as recommended production solutions.
 These projects will continue to be maintained.
-For details regarding maintenance timeline, next steps for migration, and general support questions, reach out to repo maintainers.
+For details regarding maintenance timeline, next steps for migration, and general support questions, reach out to repository maintainers.

 [^shim-next-release]: Python and JavaScript shim packages will be released soon.
 [^shim-support]: